-5.4.1.2.0 Introduction
+6.4.1.2.0 Introduction

-The Retrieve Request primitive for the <mgmtObj> Resource, as described in [Y.oneM2M.SLCP], shall be mapped to technology specific requests that retrieve the corresponding OMA DM Management Objects.
-Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 6.3 shall be retrieved.
+The Retrieve Request primitive for the <mgmtObj> Resource, as described in [ITU-T Y.oneM2M.SLCP], shall be mapped to technology specific requests that retrieve the corresponding OMA DM Management Objects.
+Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 7.3 shall be retrieved.
 Retrieving OMA DM Management Object can be performed by the Protocol Command Get in OMA DM 1.3 and HPUT/HPOST/GET in OMA DM 2.0.

 In case of OMA DM 2.0, note that the mapped technology specific requests may be implemented either by using HPUT, HPOST or GET.
 If the GET command is used, the requested data is carried within the OMA DM Session; otherwise the requested data is directly embedded within the HTTP message.